If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

 Are Your Brakes Grinding, Squealing, Or Rattling?

 Squealing isn’t always as terrible as it sounds.
-It may just be that there’s water on your rotors, which is easy to resolve.
+It may just be that there’s water on your rotors, which is straightforward to resolve.
 Though, it could also mean something more serious, like worn brake pads rubbing against a rotor.

 The Top 6 Reasons Behind Grinding Brakes